Meet Our Team!

 Barb is the founder and owner of the project.
 She started a fishing club for women in 2006 (WI Women Fish) and it has grown to over 400 members from 14 States and Canada.
 Barb is a USCG Licensed Captain and enjoys teaching people how to take their boats out to salmon fish in Like Michigan.

 Barb Carey has been a role model and inspiration for women anglers for many years.
-She has been a fierce advocate for women and provides feedback and suggestions to companies to better serve the female consumer, in products and marketing strategies.
+A fierce advocate for women, Carey provides feedback and suggestions to companies to better serve the female consumer, in products and marketing strategies.
 She is a Clam Ice Team Pro and is also on the pro staff of Vexilar, St Croix Rods, Jiffy, and Off Shore tackle.

 Shelly Holland is a professional angler and sportfishing promoter, actively teaching others to ice fish for years.
 Often a seminar speaker with skilled how-to information, Shelly excels at relaying her fishing knowledge with great takeaways for all levels of attendees.

-Hailing from Janesville, Wisc., Clam Powerstick Pro Bonnie Timm joins The Women Ice Angler Project (WIAP) as “Big Fish Bonnie.”
+Hailing from Janesville, Wisc., Clam Pro Bonnie Timm joins Women Ice Angler Project (WIAP) as “Big Fish Bonnie.”
 Known to set up “off to the side” from the hub-bub of a crowd of activity, Timm is often the recipient of the Big Fish honors.
 She quietly gets it done.

 A registered sleep technologist and sleep educator by day, Timm enjoys open water fishing from her boat and kayak, but her first passion is ice fishing.
 “I enjoy every minute of being on the ice on a winter day—taking in the beauty of the great outdoors—even in the midst of a blizzard,” said Bonnie.

-An active member of WI Women Fish and Women Anglers of Minnesota, Timm believes every fish caught is part of a story—and the shared experiences are the beauty behind each day on the ice.
+An active member of WI Women Fish and Women Anglers of Minnesota, Timm believes every fish caught is part of a story and the shared experiences are the beauty behind each day on the ice.

 Jana Rewey Huffman